 Meiji-Jingu Shrine: It is the most popular Shinto shrine in Tokyo where you will feel a special sacred atmosphere.
 It was built in 1920 to commemorate Emperor Meiji who changed Japan into a democratic industrialized country after a long feudal period.
 (Admission free except Inner garden including the Kiyomasa's well and its iris garden.
 (Optional with 500 JPY))

-Asakusa including Senso-ji Temple: Asakusa is a very popular area for shopping such as the Nakamise street where you can find Japanese souvenirs with reasonable price.
-Asakusa has been developed with Senso-ji Temple which was established in the 7th Century and has been very popular among common people to get rid of their sickness.
+Asakusa including Senso-ji Temple: It is a very popular area for shopping such as the Nakamise street where you can find Japanese souvenirs with reasonable price.
+It has been developed with Senso-ji Temple which was established in the 7th century and has been very popular among common people to get rid of their sickness by the mercy of the statue of Kannon (Goddess of mercy), hidden in the cabinet.

 Zojo-ji Temple: This used to be the temple of Tokugawa family who had governed Japan for 265 years during the Edo Period.
-It is not so touristic nor crowded where you will feel Japanese traditional Buddhist atmosphere.
-(Admission free except the cemetery of Tokugawa family (Optional with 500 JPY))
+It is not so touristic nor crowded where you will feel authentic Japanese Buddhist atmosphere.
+You can see and photo its marvelous statue of Amida which is the most popular Buddha in charge of the heaven.
+(Admission free)

 Sengaku-ji Temple: This Temple is famous for the graves of 48 Ronin who revenged to kill the high ranking samurai named Kira for their Lord Asano's resentment.
 Its story, "Chushingura" is well known among Japanese for their Samurai Spirit.
-(Admission free except its museum (Optional with 500 JPY))
+(Admission free)

 Gotoku-ji Temple: This temple is famous for the numerous statues of cats with one paw raised in invitation for good business.
 There are cemeteries of Ii family who supported this temple during the Edo Period.
 Naosuke Ii was assassinated at the end of the Edo period, which paved the way to the end of Samurai period.
 (Admission free)